 Many people think of disruption as a bolt from the blue that comes out of nowhere and shakes up an entire industry.
 But it doesn’t have to be that way.
-Sometimes you can “disrupt yourself” by making a small change in a slightly different direction.
+Sometimes you can make a small change in a slightly different direction.
+Done right, a small change creates massive opportunities.

 This is not just doing the same thing better, faster, or cheaper than before.
 That can be useful, but it’s just an incremental change.
-We’re talking about a change in direction – or, as the management consultants call it – a “pivot”.
-Think “different”, not just “better”.
+We’re talking about a change in direction.
+Think ‘different’, not just ‘better’.

 A pivot doesn’t have to be a major change.
 Sometimes it’s just one degree away from where you’re heading now.
 But that one tiny change in direction will take you into a completely new future.